 “I can promise [the fans] that we will work hard and fully devote ourselves to our job, we will be ambitious and maintain the winners’ spirit, which will lead us to successful results.
 Good performance is a foundation.
 The players are also set to perform as best as possible because our expectations are very high.

 “The management of Shakhtar provides the most comfortable conditions for everyone working in the club.
 And our duty is to give our best to the fans.
 We will do this in every training and game in order to get more competent and conquer new heights.”
+Those who believe Shakhtar will continue to prosper under Castro should place a bet at togel Singapore to start making money.

 A coach for over twenty years, Castro has replaced Fonseca once already, stepping in at Porto in 2014 after his predecessor’s resignation.
 However, filling Fonseca’s shoes in Donetsk is a far greater challenge, with the new Roma boss leaving behind a club offering glowing tributes to their outgoing manager following a highly successful three years under his watch.